elmunoz42/berkeley-aiml-coupon-analysis/README.md

 - Interpret the descriptive and inferential statistics in a concise manner.
 - Highlight actionable items in their own section.

+### Summary of Findings of Correlation Plots (Figures 10A and 10B)

+- Sunny weather has a strong positive correlation with coupon usage.
+- Coupons received after 10pm are less likely to be used.
+- If a driver is going in the opposite direction of their home, they are more likely to use a coupon.
+This could be due to having a passenger onboard or running errands that make home further away.
+- Passenger_Friend(s) and Passenger_Alone are mutually exclusive, hence the strong negative correlation.
+- When a driver has kid(s) or friend(s) in their car, they are more likely to be going away from home.
+This could be due to giving them a ride or going for an outing together.
+- It’s more likely to be sunny when the driver has friends or kids in the car and is going away from home.
+This combination of factors could be a valuable target for personalized messaging.
+- The most popular times for coupon acceptance are 2pm and 6pm, possibly aligning with meal times or end of work hours.

+### Summary of Findings of Correlation Plots (Figures 11A and 11B)

+- Age plays a significant role in coupon conversion rates for frequent bar-goers.
+Drivers aged 21 and 26 are more likely to use a bar coupon, but this trend changes for drivers in their 30s.
+- The direction of travel impacts the likelihood of visiting a bar.
+Drivers are more likely to visit a bar if it’s on their route.
+- If drivers are alone, they are more likely to accept a bar coupon.
+  Drivers aged 50 or above are more likely to have a child in the car, which decreases the likelihood of them accepting a coupon.
+- If a driver is 26 years old, they are more likely to receive the coupon at 10pm at night.
+However, the coupon acceptance rate at this time is lower than usual.

+### Summary of Findings of Correlation Plots (Figures 12A and 12B)

+- Coffee house coupons are more likely to be successful at 10am in the morning than at 10pm at night, aligning with common coffee consumption habits.
+- Having a partner present in the car has a higher positive correlation with accepting the coffee house coupon than any other passenger.
+Being alone is negatively correlated with accepting the coupon.
+- Sunny weather is the most favorable condition for coffee house coupon success.
+- The success of a coffee house coupon correlates positively with instances where drivers have a partner in the car and the time is 10am, suggesting a potent combination of factors that could enhance the likelihood of coupon acceptance.
+- Sunny weather and having one or more friends in the car also contribute significantly to the success of the coffee house coupon.
+These insights could thus also be useful in strategizing effective coupon campaigns.

 ### Summary of Findings on Coupon Acceptance (Figures 3 and 4)

 The analysis of the data reveals several key insights about the acceptance of coupons under different conditions: